 Height has been attributed to greater success on average and genetics ultimately determine the greater part of your height.
 So in a way, genetics can be correlated with success, but success comes in many shapes and sizes.
 There’s plenty of successful people who are shorter than average.
 In addition, if one receives adequate nutrition then they’re more likely to grow into their fullest potential height.

 The short answer – no.

-The long answer – it depends on what height you feel content at and what that region or person sees as “ideal.”.
-It’s impossible to aggregate people’s preferences from all over the world and create an ideal height.
+The long answer – it depends on what height you feel content at and what that region or person sees as “ideal”.
+It’s impossible to aggregate people’s preferences from all over the world and create a height that’s ideal across the board.
 There’s bound to be at least one woman, or even a man, who wouldn’t find a particular height attractive.

 Tall people tend to be happier since even a 1-inch difference in height seems to be as satisfying as a 4% wage increase.
 Despite this, an insecure tall man will not be happier than a confident short man; the taller man might even consider height reduction, or bone reduction surgery due to their height dysphoria.
 If you don’t feel fulfilled with your height, you may be thinking about how you can get to the perfect height for you.

 Though it’s not possible to grow much taller when you’re an adult, there are many ways you can make yourself appear taller.

 Exercise – Exercises can help you improve posture, especially stretching exercises such as yoga or pilates.
 A straighter posture means you’ll appear taller and more commanding, and an improved physique is guaranteed to improve your confidence.
 Not to mention, exercise is positively correlated with maximizing growth in children.

 Tall shoes – Heels aren’t just for women – men’s shoes come in tall styles that look and help you feel taller.

 Heel inserts – If you prefer to wear regular shoes, you can use heel inserts inside your shoes to up your height by an inch or two.